adrien-ben/bagl/README.md

 ## Rendering

 This framework uses a deferred renderer.
 Geometry and material data is first rendered into a frame buffer called the GBuffer (Geometry Buffer).
 Then in a second pass the GBuffer is used to perform lighting calculations.
-The renderer uses physically based rendering.
+The renderer uses physically based rendering with IBL.
-Image Based Lighting is partially implemented (diffuse irradiance only) The renderer supports ambient, directional, point, and spot lights.
+The renderer supports ambient, directional, point, and spot lights.
-The renderer performs a small post processing pass to apply bloom on bright spots, gamma correction and tone map from HDR to SDR.
+The renderer performs a post processing pass to apply bloom on bright spots, gamma correction and tone map from HDR to SDR.

 ### GBuffer breakdown